yuandi42/dwm-yuandi42/README.md

 ![dwm icon](dwm.png "icon")

+**ATTENTION** : This repo is archived now.
+I just switched to dwm-flexipatch.

 # My build of dwm
 Forked in Mar 18, 2022.
 No patch from upstream has been added since then.